How to Access Property Records in Minnesota

 - Value - The document will show the value determined by the local assessor.
 The value is the base for calculating property taxes.

-- Tax Rate - The document will include the tax rate or mill rate applying to the property.
-These differ based on the taxing district or local area.
+- Tax Rate - The document will include the tax rate or mill rate applicable to the property.
+The rate differs depending on the taxing district or local area.

-- Payment History - Property owners are encouraged to make frequent payments to clear the taxes.
+- Payment History - Property owners must make frequent payments to clear the taxes.
 The record will show the history of payments and the pending amount.

 - Name of the Property Owner - The document should contain the owner's name and contact details.
 Legally, the owner is liable for the taxes.